kivy/kivy/doc/sources/guide2/graphics.rst

 numerous different instructions you can apply (add) to your canvas, but there is two main kind of them:

-- :module:`kivy.graphics.context_instructions` Context instructions
+- :mod:`kivy.graphics.context_instructions` Context instructions
-- :module:`kivy.graphics.vertex_instructions` Vertex Instructions
+- :mod:`kivy.graphics.vertex_instructions` Vertex Instructions

 Context instructions don't draw anything, but they change the results of the Vertex instructions.